 - (1) The time-based RSUs and PSUs granted to Messrs.
-Ittycheria, Gordon, Pech and Porter on March 11, 2022 under the 2016 Plan were pursuant to our long-term equity incentive program.
-The PSUs granted to Messrs.
-Ittycheria, Gordon and Porter on April 2, 2022 under the 2016 Plan were pursuant to the Senior Leadership Equity Bonus Program (see "Outstanding Equity Awards at Fiscal Year-End" below). - (2) For Mr. Pech, our Chief Revenue Officer, the amount represents his target bonus amount under our sales variable compensation plan.
-Compensation for Mr. Pech was paid quarterly, based on the achievement of corporate goals and sales targets set at the beginning of the fiscal year.
-There is no threshold or maximum value for his bonus potential.
-Actual payout is reported in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column. - Amounts represent the threshold, target and maximum number of shares that could be earned pursuant to (i) PSUs granted under the long-term incentive program granted on March 11, 2022 and (ii) the Senior Leadership Equity Bonus Program in lieu of fiscal year 2023 non-equity incentive compensation on April 2, 2022. - Time-based RSU awards and performance-based PSU awards are valued based on the grant date fair value.
+Ittycheria, Gordon, Pech and Porter on March 24, 2023 under the 2016 Plan were pursuant to our long-term equity incentive program. - (2) The PSUs granted to Messrs.
+Ittycheria, Gordon and Porter on March 24, 2023 under the 2016 Plan were pursuant to the Senior Leadership Equity Bonus Program (see "Outstanding Equity Awards at Fiscal Year-End" below). - (3) Amounts represent the threshold, target and maximum number of shares that could be earned pursuant to (i) PSUs granted under the long-term incentive program granted on March 24, 2023 and (ii) the Senior Leadership Equity Bonus Program in lieu of fiscal year 2024 non-equity incentive compensation on March 24, 2023. - Time-based RSU awards and performance-based PSU awards are valued based on the grant date fair value.
 The assumptions used in calculating the grant date fair value of the RSUs and PSUs reported in this column are set forth in Note 11 to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the applicable fiscal year.
 In the case of PSUs, the grant date fair value was determined based on the applicable performance conditions being achieved at the target payout level, which we determined to be the probable outcome as of the grant date.
 Assuming that maximum performance is achieved under the Senior Leadership Equity Program, the value of the PSUs made to Messrs.
-Ittycheria, Gordon and Porter at the date of grant would have been \$640,320, \$483,080 and \$483,080, respectively.
+Ittycheria, Gordon and Porter at the date of grant would have been \$429,244, \$323,884 and \$323,884, respectively.
 Assuming that maximum performance is achieved under the long-term incentive program, the value of the PSUs made to Messrs.
-Ittycheria, Gordon, Pech and Porter at the date of grant for fiscal year 2023 would have been \$12,370,961, \$6,047,491, \$6,911,509 and \$4,319,456, respectively.
-The stock price at the grant dates was based on the closing price per share of our common stock on the grant dates, as reported on the Nasdaq as follows: March 11, 2022 (\$316.49) and April 1, 2022 (\$454.45).
+Ittycheria, Gordon, Pech and Porter at the date of grant for fiscal year 2024 would have been \$14,539,672, \$7,107,243, \$7,107,243 and \$6,092,233, respectively.
+The stock price at the grant dates was based on the closing price per share of our common stock on the grant date, as reported on the Nasdaq as follows: March 24, 2023 (\$216.79).
+Mr. Porter's PSUs and RSUs that were granted in fiscal year 2024 and which remained unvested as of his separation on July 3, 2023 were forfeited.
 RSUs for Messrs.
-Ittycheria, Gordon, Pech and Porter will vest in quarterly installments over four years.
+Ittycheria, Gordon and Pech will vest in quarterly installments over four years.
 One-third of the PSUs granted to Messrs.
-Ittycheria, Gordon, Pech and Porter under our long-term incentive program vested on April 1, 2023 following the determination by our compensation committee regarding the underlying performance conditions, and the remaining two-thirds will vest ratably on each of April 1, 2024 and April 1, 2025.
-PSUs for Messrs.
-Ittycheria, Gordon and Porter granted under our Senior Leadership Equity Bonus Program vested on April 1, 2023, following the determinations of the award achieved for the full fiscal year 2023.
+Ittycheria, Gordon and Pech under our long-term incentive program vested on April 1, 2024 following the determination by our compensation committee regarding the underlying performance conditions, and the remaining two-thirds will vest ratably on each of April 1, 2025 and April 1, 2026, PSUs for Messrs.
+Ittycheria and Gordon granted under our Senior Leadership Equity Bonus Program vested on April 1, 2024, following the determinations of the award achieved for the full fiscal year 2